IT 11000 INTRODUCTION TO OFFICE PRODUCTIVITY APPS 3 Credit Hours

 IT 46340 DATA DESIGN AND IMPLEMENTATION 3 Credit Hours

 Explores the role and design of databases in organizations, with emphasis on the technologies used in their implementation.
-Emphasis on Structured Query Language (SQL).
+Emphasis on Structured Query Language and large data sets.

 Schedule Type: Lecture